vincentondeng/vincent-ondeng.github.io/_pages/about.md

   - /about.html
 ---

-# 👋 Welcome to My Digital Space!

-Hi there!
 I’m **Vincent Ondeng**, a curious mind navigating the intersections of **data, location, and innovation**. 🌍✨ My journey so far has been a blend of:

 - 🗺️ **Geospatial Engineering** – Crafting solutions using GIS, remote sensing, and spatial analysis.
 - 📊 **Research & Modeling** – Tackling challenges in health and environment, with a focus on **malaria prediction** and **climate resilience**.